andreeal051087/My-Repo/Create a Customer Segmentation Report for Arvato Financial Services/README.md

 I will describe however the metics used in the next parts of the project.

+# Files in this folder:

+### --->Arvato Project Workbook.ipynb : notebook containing project;

+### --->terms_completed.md: terms and conditions that I have accepted, stating I have deleted any copy on the local machine or on personal or work directories of the data;

+### --->requirements.txt: a file containing all libraries that were used for the project;

+### --->lupascu_gradientboost_submission.csv : Kaggle submission which I was not able to submit.

 # Project Structure:

 ## Part 1: Project Definition